rrdesignweb/wp_nav_menu_data-attr/README.md

-# Adds a data Attribute for wordpress menu items
+# Adds a data attribute for wordpress menu items

 Adapted from https://wordpress.org/plugins/sweet-custom-menu/